 Please telephone the following numbers to arrange an appointment with either Guy Brown (Eastbourne) or Carolyn Richards (Hailsham) who are collaborative lawyers.
 Please note both Guy and Carolyn also see clients in Polegate.
 The contact details are as follows:

-We maintain complete confidentiality at all times.
+We will maintain complete confidentiality and discretion at all times.

 Further legal information

 Click on the links below for further information on the following areas: